happytilt/all-my-writeups/PicoCTF - PIE TIME.md

 - ASLR (Address Space Layout Randomization) is used to add another layer of randomization
     - Randomizes stack, heap, libraries, and PIE binaries
     - But relative offsets within one PIE binary stay fixed
-- Real binaries don’t try to leak memory address and exploits try to leak those addresses -
+- Real binaries don’t try to leak memory addresses and exploits try to leak those addresses